Peter B Food Safety

 FOOD SAFETY AND HEALTH ARTICLES

-Providing several types of safety articles about wash rinse sanitize with over 30 years of real kitchen and management experience to all Hawaii.
+Providing several types of safety articles about wash rinse sanitize with over 30 years of real kitchen and management experience to Oahu and all Hawaii.
 We help foodservice facilities attain a high standard of food safety.

 Proper washing and sanitizing of food equipment, includes dishes, tableware, pots & pans, cutting boards… yes, anything that food touches.
 Improper cleaning and sanitizing is an important process that helps prevent Foodborne illnesses.